 Now these negatives do not mean that collaborative buying is a bad idea.
 (The London Universities Purchasing Consortium, whose conference is pictured here, is an example of collaboration that in the main works very well).
 We have many examples of successful collaborative activities in many sectors and countries.

-But the strength of the negatives does suggest some careful thought is needed, and we would argue that trying to over-centralise or collaborate is likely to make some of these negatives actually outweigh the positives.
+But the strength of the negatives does suggest some careful thought is needed, and we would argue that trying to over-centralize or collaborate is likely to make some of these negatives actually outweigh the positives.
 Exactly where the dividing line is between good collaboration and bad needs to be worked out case by case; but that is something procurement leaders in the public sector around Europe should be thinking about as one of their key strategic questions.
+To learn how to identify existing contracts and discover suppliers across a broad set of capabilities, see this webinar recording on how to use GovShop to discover cooperative contracts and suppliers.